Glasgow: Man shot, police officer stabbed in 'major incident' | DW | 26.06.2020

-Emergency services have closed off streets in the center of the Scottish city of Glasgow in what authorities described as a "major incident."
-The Scottish police federation said an officer was among several stabbed.
+Three people have reportedly been killed and a police officer injured in a stabbing attack in the Scottish city.
+The alleged knifeman has been shot by police but it is unclear if he is dead.

-A police officer has been stabbed and a male suspect has been shot by an armed officer during a "major incident" in the Scottish city of Glasgow, the Scottish police said on Friday.
+A police officer has been stabbed and a male suspect has been shot by an armed officer during a "major incident" in the Scottish city of Glasgow, police said on Friday.

 According to the BBC, three people were stabbed to death in a stairwell in Glasgow's Park Inn hotel on West George Street.